of the Southeast Brangus Breeders Association

-This committee shall consist of the three most recent past presidents.
-The immediate past president shall serve as chairman.
+This committee shall consist of the three (3) most recent past presidents who are active members.
+The immediate past president shall serve as chair.
 This committee is responsible for recommending a slate of officers and directors to fill vacancies at the annual meeting.

 Section 10 – Southeast Regional Junior Brangus Show

-This committee shall plan and execute Southeast Regional Junior Show (annual summer event).
-Responsibilities include securing show facilities and hotels, distributing entry forms, compiling show program, ordering trophies/ribbons, securing donations, securing judges and executing show.
+This committee shall plan and execute the annual Southeast Regional Junior Brangus Show.
+Responsibilities include securing show facilities and hotels, distributing entry forms, compiling show program, ordering trophies/ribbons, securing donations, securing judges, and executing show.
 All funds collected for entry fees and donations/funds raised shall be deposited in a "Southeast Junior Brangus account" for said purpose.
 All disbursements related to the show shall come from said account.
 This committee must maintain an annual balanced budget.
 Such budget must be submitted to the SBBA for approval and oversight.